QR3.7.1 The Curious Case of Quantum Spin

 Detecting photons by screens at different distances confirms this, as the results aren’t a perfect straight line but randomly spread about (Figure 3.14).
 A physical particle would have to travel in a zigzag path to explain this!
 When a photon moves, it is most likely to exist in a straight line, but the wave itself spreads in all directions.

-If light only travels in a straight line on average, why are the straight lines of Greek optics so effective?
-The answer isn’t because light consists of particles that travel in straight lines, but because it is a wave, but first, we continue the history of how light travels.
+If light only travels in a straight line on average, why are the straight lines of optics so effective?
+The answer isn’t because light is made of particles but first, the history of how light travels continues.

 QR3.6 How Light Travels